FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/tags.rst

     lead to tagging being disabled.
 If you want to use tagging in one of those cases, you need to explicitly enable tagging.

-Enables tag annotations and rules.
+Enables tag attributes and rules.
 If you want to use tagging, it is recommended that you set this to ``true`` so you are notified of missing dependencies and incompatible proxies: